THEM Anime Reviews: History

 In March 2006, Ross was interviewed on G4's Attack of the Show!, talking about Diamond Daydreams, Samurai Gun and Azumanga Daioh.
 In October of the same year, Ross retired from being editor-in-chief of the site, with the duty taken up by Stig Høgset.

 In November 2009, Bradley C. Meek, a writer for the website and for anime3000.com, showed up on ANNCast, a podcast hosted by Zac Bertschy and Justin Sevakis of Anime News Network, to discuss anime he had been watching.
 In December 2009, Scott Green's Ain't It Cool News recommended the THEM, calling its reviews "worth checking out."
 In January 2010, Meek, a writer for THEM, was a guest writer on the blog of freelance writer Tim Maughan.

-In 2018, Ross, an editor-in-chief emeritus of the site, stated that THEM was still an "internet safe space," and that LGBTQ issues would not be tagged with "audience appropriateness" notes like they were in the 1990s.
-He also said that LGBTQ people are a central and vital part of the site itself.
 As of 2020, the website has over 1500 full-length reviews, and currently has staff of reviewers from across the globe.